XenoAmess/commonx/README.md

 Notice
 -------
-Some code of this project is from others.
+Some(Nearly all of) code of this project is from others, or wrapper of other libraries.

 Thanks for their effort.